jjsn1998/Webnovel-crosspoint-Xteinkx4/README.md

 It only works with saved .html or .htm files that you put into the input folder.

+I use the SingleFile extension on Firefox to save the webpage as a single HTML file.

+I also adjusted the naming.
+By default, SingleFile saves with date and time, but I removed that so that the file name now just shows the chapter title

 Current working environment

 This is the setup I currently have working: